 Students will have the opportunity to receive one of four John Wesley Hughes Scholarships (equal to 100% of tuition) or one of eight Henry Clay Morrison Scholarships (equal to 75% of tuition).
 The Hughes and Morrison scholarships will replace the Governor’s or Presidential scholarships previously awarded.

 Why are there three Scholarship Competitions?

 The three competitions are identical in structure.
-We host three so that you can pick the one that fits best in your schedule.
+We host three so that you can pick the one that best fits your schedule.

 Students are invited to stay on campus and get the real college experience in one of Asbury’s residence halls.
-Parents and other visitors are encouraged to stay at a local hotel or bed & breakfast, some of which offer a special rate for Asbury visitors.
+Parents and other guests are encouraged to stay at a local hotel or bed & breakfast, some of which offer a special rate for Asbury guests.

-If you are staying overnight in the residence hall, don’t forget to bring a sleeping bag, pillow, towel and other personal items.
+If you are staying overnight in a residence hall, don’t forget to bring a sleeping bag, pillow, towel and other personal items.

-What If I Want a Music, Theatre or Worship Arts Audition or Athletics Tryout?
+What if I want a Music, Theatre or Worship Arts audition or Athletics meeting?